 - Human beings shall be protected against the misuse of reproductive medicine and gene technology. - The Confederation shall legislate on the use of human reproductive and genetic material.
-In doing so, it shall ensure the protection of human dignity, privacy and the family and shall adhere in particular to the following principles: - a. all forms of cloning and interference with the genetic material of human reproductive cells and embryos are unlawful. - b. non-human reproductive and genetic material may neither be introduced into nor combined with human reproductive material. - c. the procedure for medically-assisted reproduction may be used only if infertility or the risk of transmitting a serious illness cannot otherwise be overcome, but not in order to conceive a child with specific characteristics or to further research; the fertilisation of human egg cells outside a woman's body is permitted only under the conditions laid down by the law; no more human egg cells may be developed into embryos outside a woman's body than are capable of being immediately implanted into her. - d. the donation of embryos and all forms of surrogate motherhood are unlawful - the trade in human reproductive material and in products obtained from embryos is prohibited. - f. the genetic material of a person may be analysed, registered or made public only with the consent of the person concerned or if the law so provides. - g. every person shall have access to data relating to their ancestry.
+In doing so, it shall ensure the protection of human dignity, privacy and the family and shall adhere in particular to the following principles: - All forms of cloning and interference with the genetic material of human reproductive cells and embryos are unlawful. - Adopted by the popular vote on 17 May 2009 (Federal Decree of 3 Oct.
+2008, Federal Council Decree of 21 Oct.
+2009; AS 2009 5325; BBI 2005 6001, 2006 7591, 2008 8229, 2009 7539). - Adopted by the popular vote on 7 March 2010, in force since 7 March 2010 (Federal Decree of 25 Sept.
+2009, Federal Council Decree of 15 April 2010; AS 2010 1569; BBI 2007 6713, 2009 6649, 2010 2625).

+b.
+Non-human reproductive and genetic material may neither be introduced into nor combined with human reproductive material.

+- c.62 The procedures for medically-assisted reproduction may be used only if infertility or the risk of transmitting a serious illness cannot otherwise be overcome, but not in order to conceive a child with specific characteristics or to further research; the fertilisation of human egg cells outside a woman's body is permitted only under the conditions laid down by the law; no more human egg cells may be developed into embryos outside a woman's body than are required for medically-assisted reproduction. - The donation of embryos and all forms of surrogate motherhood are unlawful. - e.
+The trade in human reproductive material and in products obtained from embryos is prohibited. - f.
+The genetic material of a person may be analysed, registered or made public only with the consent of the person concerned or if the law so provides. - g.
+Every person shall have access to data relating to their ancestry.

-Art.
-119a Transplant medicine
+Art. $119a^{63}$ Transplant medicine

-The Confederation shall legislate in the field of organ, tissue and cell transplants.
-In doing so, it shall ensure the protection of human dignity, privacy and health.

-- It shall in particular lay down criteria for the fair allocation of organs. - Any donation of human organs, tissue and cells must be free of charge.
+- The Confederation shall legislate in the field of organ, tissue and cell transplants.
+In doing so, it shall ensure the protection of human dignity, privacy and health. - It shall in particular lay down criteria for the fair allocation of organs. - Any donation of human organs, tissue and cells must be free of charge.
 The trade in human organs is prohibited.